LearnArtificial Intelligence

 OpenAI runs a roughly $25B annualized run rate (about $2B a month in early 2026) built on three streams, and it still loses money because frontier training and inference outrun that revenue.

 Subscriptions (~65%, ~$16B) The largest stream is ChatGPT subscriptions.
 ChatGPT Plus sells at $20/month, with higher Team, Enterprise, and Pro tiers stacked on top.
-With roughly 900M weekly active users as the funnel, even a modest paid-conversion rate produces billions in recurring revenue.
+With 1 billion monthly active app users (as of May/Jun 2026) as the funnel, even a modest paid-conversion rate produces billions in recurring revenue.
 Consumer subscriptions are the cash engine, but enterprise seats are the fastest-growing part.

 Partnerships and enterprise (~10%, ~$3B) The third stream is Azure resale and data/licensing deals.
-Through the Microsoft alliance, OpenAI models are resold via the Azure OpenAI Service.
+Through the Microsoft alliance, OpenAI models are resold via the Azure OpenAI Service (no longer Microsoft's exclusive right as of the April 2026 partnership rewrite).
 Enterprise has become the standout: governed, private deployments now make up more than 40% of total revenue and are tracking toward parity with consumer by the end of 2026.

 The catch is cost.
-Training a frontier model runs into the billions, and serving ~900M weekly users costs millions per day in GPUs and electricity — so OpenAI burns multiple billions a year, betting the unit cost of intelligence falls faster than its cash does.
+Training a frontier model runs into the billions, and serving 1B monthly active users (May/Jun 2026) costs millions per day in GPUs and electricity — so OpenAI burns multiple billions a year, betting the unit cost of intelligence falls faster than its cash does.

 Business Model Canvas